mikizvi/domoticz-dzvents-behaviors/README.md

 ```
 This would define switch-1, switch-2, and switch-3 as synonyms.
 The table of synonym switches can contain 2 or more switches.

+The variant `same_devices_groups` also takes a list of groups as a parameter.
+This lets you directly control the groups from the switches.
+If you are looking at this, you may want to try `dzv_group` below that also has all-devices behavior.

 ## exclusive_devices: At most one device can be on at a time

 Multiple devices that must never be on at the same time.
 Possibly 2 heaters on the same circuit: switching one on will switch the other off, preventing overloads.